-The food at Il Veduta is heavily influenced by Italian but has a Maltese twist.
-They have a really extensive range of pizzas and pastas all at prices that were quite reasonable compared to alot of the other restaurants we ate at on Malta.
-They have a menu online for you to checkout that gives a good idea of the dishes served.
+The food at Il Veduta is heavily influenced by Italian cooking but has a Maltese twist.
+They have an extensive range of pizzas and pastas all at prices that were quite reasonable compared to a lot of the other restaurants we ate at on Malta.
+They have a menu online for you to checkout that will make your mouth water.

 I opted for a Maltese pizza which was a combination of Maltese sausage, eggs, oregano and a local sheep’s milk cheese called gbejniet.
 Becca went for a crispy chicken burger that was coated in a crunchy cereal like coating.

 There were certainly no complaints from us here (other than the groaning of eating too much at lunchtime!).
 My pizza was really tasty, the oregano really stood out and complemented the tomato and local really well with the Maltese sausage adding spice and salt into the mix.

 The restaurants around where we were staying in Sliema seemed to be fairly expensive so to get a pizza for less than €10 was pretty good compared to other places on Malta.
 We spent less than €25 on a big lunch and a few drinks so were pleased given the added bonus of the incredible views!

 If you are in the Mdina area and want to treat yourself to lunch or dinner in a spectacular setting I would highly recommend a trip to Il Veduta.
 The food is tasty, reasonably priced and the views need to be seen to be believed.